 Refried Beans – The EASY Way!

 Growing up in Texas, I had more than my fair share of refried beans over the years.
 They are absolutely a staple in the Tex-mex cuisine and can be anything from a side dish, to the feature filling in a hearty main dish.
+It’d be great as a side dish next to these ground turkey enchiladas!

 We never made them at home growing up, beans were something we got at a Mexican restaurant, or out of a can.
 While I can’t argue the convenience of either of these, in the past few years, I have learned how incredibly EASY and TASTY it is to make Mexican refried beans at home!
 It all started with my staple Crock Pot Black Beans recipe, and now I have another to share that is just, if not more, creamy and delicious than the restaurant refried beans!